fdel15/whiteboardingWednesdays/README.md

 ```

 **Prep-work:**
-  - Define any relative terms
+  - Define that week's vocab words
     - Ex: What is a Hash Table?
     - Try breaking it down into terms that you understand using the [Feynman Technique](https://github.com/fdel15/whiteboardingWednesdays/blob/master/feyman_technique.md)